-From Alegria, we organized motorbike to take both myself, a friend and of course the driver to Osmena Peak.
+From Alegria, we organized a motorbike to take both myself, a friend, and of course the driver to Osmena Peak.
 It was only $10 per person return and was a 1.5-hour journey each way.
 It was very uncomfortable but the budget option.
 You could take a car here but it would be much more expensive.
 We had to leave before 4 am in order to make it to the summit before sunrise.

 The Peak is known for having amazing panoramic views across jagged cliff lines and the ocean.
 We were told it would be best for sunrise and we were left speechless by the scene from the summit of the short 20-minute trek.

 There is an entrance fee of a few dollars to the hike, which comes with a guide who you can choose to tip and of course the cost of the motorbike.
 It is quite a cheap adventure and an amazing sunrise experience.

 Book a tour: You can do it DIY like me but there is a really good tour you can book as well.
 The tour I can recommend to you actually includes a visit to Kawasan Falls and Osmena Peak on the same day including a transfer from Cebu City!
 You can Click Here to book it online ahead of time.

 View the full blog post: OSMEÑA PEAK IN CEBU – A BEAUTIFUL SUNRISE HIKE